-The consolidated results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2020.
-The Company's results of operations are affected by economic conditions, including macroeconomic conditions and levels of business and consumer confidence.
-The impact that the recent COVID-19 pandemic will have on the Company's consolidated results of operations and financial condition is uncertain.
+These effects are expected to continue, although the full impact of the COVID-19 pandemic on the Company's consolidated results of operations and financial condition over the longer term is uncertain.
 The Company is actively managing its business to respond to this health crisis and will continue to evaluate the nature and extent of the impact.
-While the duration and severity of the COVID-19 pandemic, and resulting economic impacts, are highly uncertain, we expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be adversely impacted by these developments for at least the balance of 2020.
-To address expected reductions in net revenues and cash flows, we have already taken steps to reduce our discretionary spending and reduce payroll costs, including through temporary employee furloughs and pay cuts.
-We may be required to take additional remedial steps, depending on the duration and severity of the pandemic and its impact on our operations and cash flows, which could include, among other things (and where allowed by the lenders), (i) further cost reductions, (ii) seeking replacement financing, (iii) raising funds through the issuance of additional equity or debt securities or the incurrence of additional borrowings, (iv) disposing of certain assets or businesses, or (v) applying for various programs that have been implemented by the U.S. government in response to the COVID-19 pandemic.
-Such remedial actions, which may not be available on favorable terms or at all, could have a material adverse impact on our business including non-compliance with our financial covenants with our lenders which, in the event management is not able to obtain a waiver or amendment, may result in an event of default under the financing agreement, which could permit acceleration of the outstanding indebtedness and require us to repay such indebtedness before the scheduled due date.
+We expect that our business operations and results of operations, including our net revenues, earnings, and cash flows, will be adversely impacted by these developments for at least the balance of 2020, and possibly longer.
+To address actual and expected reductions in net revenues and cash flows, we have reduced our discretionary spending and reduced payroll costs, including through temporary employee furloughs and pay cuts.
+In addition, in May 2020 we received \$7.8 million of funding under the U.S. government's Paycheck Protection Program (the "PPP") in the form of a low-interest loan that may be forgiven under certain conditions.
+We may be required to take additional remedial steps, depending on the duration and severity of the pandemic and its impact on our operations and cash flows, which could include, among other things (and where allowed by the lenders), (i) further cost reductions, (ii) seeking replacement financing, (iii) raising funds through the issuance of additional equity or debt securities or the incurrence of additional borrowings, (iv) disposing of certain assets or businesses, or (v) seeking additional funding under various programs implemented by the U.S. government in response to the COVID-19 pandemic.
+Such remedial actions, which may not be available on favorable terms or at all, could have a material adverse impact on our business, and/or could result in our not being in compliance with financial covenants in our financing agreements with lenders which, in the absence of a waiver or amendment, could result in an event of default under such financing agreements, which could permit acceleration of the outstanding indebtedness and require us to repay such indebtedness before the scheduled due date.
 If an event of default were to occur, we might not have sufficient funds available to make the payments required.
 If we are unable to repay amounts owed, the lenders may be entitled to foreclose on and sell substantially all of our assets, which secure our borrowings.
+We anticipate that we will have sufficient internal and external sources of liquidity to fund operations and anticipated working capital and other expected cash needs for at least the next 12 months as well as for the foreseeable future.
+We also believe that our financial resources will allow us to manage the anticipated impact of COVID-19 on our business operations and cash flows for the foreseeable future, which could include reductions in revenue and delays in payments from customers and partners.
+The challenges posed by COVID-19 on our business are expected to evolve rapidly.
+Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to COVID-19.